Have a problem with the neighbor?

 Sounds simple.
 But even the fence law has its supporters.

 "I'd leave the law as it is now," says Ridgely Jones, an 82-year-old cattle farmer who served on the Howard County Council from 1970 to 1974.
 The law is useful in rare disputes between farmers and protects farmers against encroaching "suburbanites," Mr. Jones says.

-Local lawyer Tom Lloyd, a fence law advocate, paints this scenario to support his position: A farmer wants to convert grain land to pasture land.
+Lawyer Tom Lloyd, a fence law advocate, paints the following scenario to support his position: A farmer wants to convert grain land to pasture land.
 But his suburbanite neighbor doesn't want a fence along the property because it would disturb his view.
 The farmer simply says: Let me build the fence or my lawyer here will make you pay for half of it.